danchoi/poddb_client/README.markdown

-## Navigate and download podcast episodes
+## Navigate podcast episodes

-When you see a list of episodes, you can use the following key commands, in addition to Vim's standard cursor commands:
+When you see a list of episodes, you can use the following key commands to navigate, in addition to Vim's standard cursor commands:

 * `l` or `ENTER` show episode detail
-* `d` mark episode for download; works with Vim selection ranges too
-* `D` start downloading episode immediately and play with media player
-* `p` show all episodes for this podcast
+* `p` show all episodes for the podcast this item belongs to
 * `CTRL-j` show next episode
 * `CTRL-k` show previous episode
+* `CTRL-o` and `CTRL-i` jump back and forward through screens

 If you press `p` to show all the episodes for the podcast, you can navigate back to the previous screen with `CTRL-o` and return forward again with `CTRL-i`.
 In other words,